BradleyCanty/DIY-21700-Battery-System/README.md

 	21700_6s4p indicates a battery using cylindrical cells having diameter of 21[mm] and length of 70[mm], with 6 cells in series and 4 cells in parallel
 	The total number of cells used in this battery is M*N = 6*4 = 24

+## Required Tools

+## Build Steps
+This section describes the build steps for
+1. the battery
+2. the vehicle adapter
+3. the charging station

+### Battery Build Steps
+[COMPLETE THIS]

+### Vehicle Adapter Build Steps
+[COMPLETE THIS]

+### Charging Station Build Steps
+[COMPLETE THIS]

+## Future Improvements to be Implemented
+* replace battery latch mechanism push button with internal clamp-to-unlatch mechanism hidden by spring-actuated trap doors: this will enable the battery to fit into a "fuselage cutout" of a fixed-wing UAV without imposing a drag penalty
+* make an automated battery swapping system composed of a robot arm, gripper, and some way to precisely orient the gripper to actuate the latching mechanism on the battery